zdravkov/kendo-docs/aspnet-mvc/globalization.md

 Globalization is the process of designing and developing an application that works in multiple cultures and languages.
 The culture defines specific information for the number formats, week and month names, date and time formats etc.

-To make Kendo UI use a different culture than the default (which is "en-US") you should perform the following steps:
+To make Telerik UI for ASP.NET MVC use a different culture than the default (which is "en-US") you should perform the following steps:

 1. Copy the required culture JavaScript file from the **\js\culture\** directory of your Telerik UI for ASP.NET MVC installation to the **~/Scripts/cultures/** directory of your application.
 Let's use the Spanish (es-ES) culture for the example.
-1. Include the corresponding culture JavaScript file *after* the other Kendo UI JavaScript files.
+1. Include the corresponding culture JavaScript file *after* the other JavaScript product files.
     - ASPX

             <script src="<%= Url.Content("~/Scripts/jquery.min.js") %>"></script>